 The Executive Board manages the company under its own responsibility in accordance with the German Stock Corporation Act.
 It determines the strategic direction and the future development of the company together with the Supervisory Board.
 In carrying out these activities, the Executive Board is bound by the interests of the company.
 It strives to achieve the highest possible return on capital employed within the scope of the corporate purpose.
 The Supervisory Board has determined that certain business transactions may only be carried out with Supervisory Board approval.

-The Executive Board currently comprises three members, namely the Chief Executive Officer, the Chief Financial Officer and the Chief Personnel Officer.
+The Executive Board currently comprises three members consisting of the Chief Executive Officer, the Chief Financial Officer and the Chief Personnel Officer.
 The Supervisory Board has assigned each Executive Board member a portfolio of responsibilities for specific organization units and has specified the decisions for which all Executive Board members are jointly responsible.
-The management of the five business units is the joint responsibility of all the Executive Board members.
+The management of the five business units is the joint responsibility of all the members.
 A Group Management Board is at hand to assist them.
-Members of this board are the three Executive Board members and one manager from each of the five business units who will coordinate the activities of their respective business unit (business unit managers).
+Members of this board are the three Executive Board members and generally one manager from each of the five business units who coordinates the activities of his respective business unit (business unit manager).